shannonpeng/shannonpeng.com/app/content/projects/mit-muses-mean-girls.md

 For this scene, we took the original picture in a dimly lit room with everyone sitting in front of a large mirror, on a set of short stone stairsteps.
 Transforming that mirror into a gray gradient and the dark steps into a white bench was a fun and challenging task.
 To sell the illusion, I added artificial shadows on the bench and subtle shoe reflections on the floor.

+This image became our [Facebook event cover photo](https://www.facebook.com/events/716875111816152/) and also a 48" x 36" poster that we put on display in MIT's Infinite Corridor!

 <div class="image-set" markdown="1">